mozilla/policy-templates/README.md

 `ExtensionRecommendations` If false, don't recommend extensions while the user is visiting web pages.

-`FeatureRecommendations` IF false, don't recommend browser features.
+`FeatureRecommendations` If false, don't recommend browser features.

 `UrlbarInterventions` If false, Don't offer Firefox specific suggestions in the URL bar.